 Eligibility for the Old Ghost Ultra is self-selecting.
 But to state the facts, this event is long, major elevation gains feature deep in the race, 15km is spent at over 1000 metres and you will venture through the middle of nowhere (literally).
 Unforeseen circumstances aside, we expect everyone who enters to be entirely capable of running the majority of the trail and completing the course inside the cut off times.
-Please be brutally honest with yourself and ensure you match your ambition to your ability!
-This is not an event to take lightly.
+Just six competitors have failed to complete the event in its four-year history - an achievement worth honouring!

 UTMB Qualifying Status